authelia/authelia/docs/deployment.md

 <img src="/images/kube-logo.png" width="24" align="left">

 **Authelia** can also be used on top of Kubernetes using the nginx ingress controller.

 Please refer to the following [README](../example/kube/README.md) for more information.

 [config.template.yml]: ../config.template.yml
+[Getting Started]: ./getting-started.md